Shmoopty/rpi-appliance-monitor/README.md

 # Raspberry Pi Appliance Monitor

-*Create a device to get notified on your phone or desktop when appliances begin or end their cycles*
+*Get notified on your phone or desktop when appliances begin or end their cycles*

 These instructions are for a simple Raspberry Pi project that can make any old appliance smart, without having to operate on the appliance.
 Just stick this tiny monitor onto it!